 Methodology

-Responding to community consultation and applying the social permaculture concept, we have identified three themes as the focus of our activity for the years 2025-2028:
+Responding to community consultation and applying social permaculture, we have identified three themes as the focus of our activity for the years 2025-2028:

 Through these themes we will engage with local community concerns and wider social issues, drawing inspiration from the intelligence and lifecycles of the natural environment.